TestaDiMucca/Hoarder-Util/h-util-ui/readme.md

 ```
 This will configure the ouput folder to `./../dist` whenever we run build, and also going to make the server default to 3000 this is important.

-Go to This file `FrontEndApp\package.json` and edit the build script and lets add some options. `--emptyOutDir` will remove the folder whenever we build the FrontEndApp.
+Go to This file `client\package.json` and edit the build script and lets add some options. `--emptyOutDir` will remove the folder whenever we build the client.
 ```bash
 "scripts": {
         "dev": "vite",